Cigarette makers, AB Foods weigh on FTSE 100; Elementis shines

 "Whilst the hope is the majority of those will be reintegrated back into the workforce, hope doesn't pay the bills.
 Until the temporary ends, the reality can only be weighed and considered."

-However, cyber security company Avast jumped 3.1% to the top of FTSE 100 index after upbeat first-quarter trading update.
+However, cyber security company Avast (AVST.L) jumped 3.1% to the top of FTSE 100 index after upbeat first-quarter trading update. read more

 ($1 = 0.7143 pounds)